Boston Underground Film Festival: History

 According to BUFF's website, the 2009 festival was held at the Kendall Square Cinema and the Brattle Theatre, both in Cambridge.
 The 2010 and 2011 festivals were held exclusively at the Kendall Square Cinema.

 Anna Feder stepped down as Director after the 2011 festival.
 As of the 2012 festival, Kevin Monahan and Nicole McControversy stepped up into dual festival director roles as Artistic Director and Director of Programming, respectively, and restructured the festival as an officially registered LLC.
 The festival's graphic designer, Bryan McKay, was promoted to Media Director in 2012.

-BUFF's core staff is currently:

-Artistic Director – Kevin Monahan, Director of Programming – Nicole McControversy, Media Director – Bryan McKay.
 BUFF is organized by an entirely unpaid, volunteer group of dedicated film fans.

 In 2012, BUFF moved back to the Brattle Theatre where it has remained the festival's primary screening venue.
-The festival also used the Harvard Film Archive as a secondary venue from 2016 to present.
+The festival also used the Harvard Film Archive as a secondary venue from 2016 to 2018.

 BUFF's 22nd annual festival, originally scheduled for March 2020 was postponed due to the COVID-19 pandemic.
 BUFF was one of the five genre festivals (including Brooklyn Horror Film Festival, North Bend Film Festival, the Overlook Film Festival, and Popcorn Frights) that organized Nightstream, an online film festival, in October 2020.
 Four feature films and five short programs originally intended for the 22nd BUFF were featured in Nightstream.
 In 2021, four of the original Nightstream festivals, including BUFF, joined again for another edition of Nightstream in October of that year.

 In March 2022, BUFF returned to the Brattle Theatre for its first physical edition since 2019; as a result, the festival held its 22nd edition in 2022.

+Monahan, McControversy, and McKay stepped down from running the festival after the festival's 25th edition in 2025.